About the course textbook fee

-The fee is assessed at the course level and only approved courses will be eligible.
 The fee can be applied to one or multiple sections of the same course.
-A proposed course may include:
+A proposed course may include any of the following or a combination:

-In your application please provide the required information for the following questions:
+In your Course Fee application, please provide the following required information:

 - Course information (course name, number, section (s), enrollment, semester(s) offered).